-uvuyo currently only uses one user to connect to the system.
-The user is the admin user and when installed the default password for the admin user is 2Yetis.
-In a customer environment you would like to change the password to restrict users from accessing the system.
+The default user is the admin user and when installed the default password for the admin user is 2Yetis.
+If you are using the internal user to authenticate it is strongly recommended to change the password for the user to make your system more secure.

 To change the password of the admin user you first need to encode the new password.
 Therefor you need to use the rest API to encode the password.
 Running a Rest call is done in two steps.
 First you need to Authenticate yourself using a REST call.
 In return you will receive a token which you can use in sequent REST calls.